Faculty

 Derrick A. Harriell

-Assistant Professor of English and African American Studies
+Otillie Schillig Associate Professor of English, African American Studies and Creative Writing

 Teaching Interest: Blues Poetry, 20th Century Poetry, Harlem Renaissance Literature and Poetry